 High on the list of Northern Ireland places to visit, Carrick-a-Rede Bridge is picturesque and fascinating.
 Brave this 20m-long rope bridge hanging 30m above the sea and discover what life was like for Northern Ireland fishermen many years ago.

 The bridge was built as a way for salmon fishers to get onto the small island of Carrick-a-Rede.
 It was quite rickety and undoubtedly a little dangerous when people first used it 350 years ago.
-However, it’s now been restored and, although it may still feel rocky, it’s safe for visitors to cross.
+However, it’s now been restored and although it may still feel rocky, it’s safe for visitors to cross (and a fun kid activity in Ireland).

 You can reach the bridge from the striking Northern Ireland coastal route, which is wheelchair accessible.
 However, the bridge itself is not as accessible.